ashishkr-byte/livingdevops-bootcamp-assignments/python_for_devops/day1/README.md

 ## 6. Building a Reusable Function

 Encapsulate the EC2 logic in a function.
-A function should do **one specific task**.
+A function is created to do **one specific task**.

 The output format is a **list of lists**: `[[InstanceId, State], [InstanceId, State], ...]`
 This structure is easy to write to Excel later.